[ New References Added ]

 The ability to identify and quantify the elemental compositions of rocks and soils on Mars is of paramount importance to understanding important issues of the planet's formation and alteration.
 LIBS spectra will play a vital role in allowing scientists to address these key issues:

 In preparation for use on the Martian surface, the research team at Los Alamos and University of New Mexico tested the LIBS technique in their laboratory on natural rock samples under simulated Martian conditions.
 The ability of LIBS to distinguish between rocks of widely differing compositions is well known.
 But what Thompson, Wiens, and colleagues wanted to test specifically was the ability to remotely distinguish a range of igneous compositions on Mars.
 So, they chose to study two basaltic Martian meteorites with slightly different compositions and textures and an andesite rock powder standard.
-The team analyzed Dar al Gani 476 and Zagami, two basaltic shergottite meteorites.
+The team analyzed Dar al Gani 476 [Data link from Meteoritical Database] and Zagami [Data link from Meteoritical Database], two basaltic shergottite meteorites.
 Both samples were in the form of sawn slabs, shown below.

 Dar al Gani 476 is a basaltic shergottite with olivine and pyroxene phenocrysts up to 5 millimeters in size set in a fine-grained groundmass of average grain size of 0.13 millimeters.
 This sample is roughly 1 centimeter across.